Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Ablation Study

-\paragraph{Different $\beta$.} To validate the impact of $\beta$ on the model's performance in Equation~\ref{eq:ablation}, we design and conduct ablation experiments.
-Models are trained with different $\beta\in\{0.1, 0.5, 1, 2, 10\}$ and their performance is evaluated in Figure~\ref{fig:beta}.
-The results demonstrate that model achieves optimal performance when $\beta=1$, yielding higher $\text{pass@}k$.
+To validate the impact of $\beta$ on the model's performance in~\cref{eq:ablation}, we design and conduct ablation experiments.
+Models are trained with different $\beta\in\{0.1, 0.5, 1, 2, 10\}$ and their performance is evaluated in~\cref{fig:beta}.
+The results demonstrate that PACS is highly robust to variations in $\beta$.
+While extreme values (e.g., $\beta=10$) maintain competitive performance on easier tasks like AMC 23, a distinct "sweet pot" emerges in $\beta\in[0.5,1.0]$ for maximizing $\text{pass@}1$ on complex reasoning tasks.
+Given that $\text{pass@}1$ is often the primary objective for reasoning models, we select $\beta=1$ as the optimal setting, effectively balancing the reward signal strength to achieve superior reasoning performance.

-Further analysis reveals that the AIME 2024 and AIME 2025 datasets exhibit heightened sensitivity to variations in $\beta$.
-This suggests that for tasks of higher complexity and difficulty, $\beta$ constitutes a critical step in achieving optimal performance.
-In contrast, the AMC23 and MATH 500 datasets demonstrate greater robustness across different $\beta$, with minor fluctuations in model performance.
-This phenomenon can be attributed to the relatively simpler nature of problems in these datasets, enabling the model to maintain stable performance across a broader range of hyperparameters.

-\paragraph{Different Advantage Estimators.} To investigate the influence of advantage estimators on PACS's efficacy, we extend our evaluation beyond the default RLOO to include GRPO~\citep{shao2024deepseekmath} and Dr.~GRPO~\citep{liu2025understandingr1zeroliketrainingcritical} as shown in Appendix~\ref{sub:Ablation Study}.
-Our findings indicate that the PACS with RLOO exhibits superior overall performance, a lead that becomes more significant at higher $\text{pass@}k$ metrics.
-Notably, whereas RLOO and Dr.~GRPO yield comparable results on datasets such as MATH 500 and AMC23, RLOO's superiority is markedly evident on the more demanding AIME benchmark.
-We posit that this performance gap stems from a subtle algorithmic divergence between RLOO and Dr.~GRPO, which is magnified under more challenging conditions.
-By contrasting a single sample with the cohort average, RLOO's leave-one-out mechanism yields more robust and precise signals for credit assignment.

-\paragraph{Effect of Weight Integration.} To validate the effectiveness of the weight mechanism in PACS, we conduct ablation experiments by comparing the performance of PACS with and without the weight component.
-The results presented in Table~\ref{tab:main results of Qwen2.5-7B} clearly demonstrate the positive impact of the weight mechanism.
-PACS consistently outperforms its weight-free variant (w/o weight).
-The benefits are particularly pronounced on challenging AIME datasets, where the weight component proves crucial for complex mathematical reasoning tasks, achieving substantial performance improvements especially at higher sampling rates (e.g., 6.36\% point improvement on AIME 2024 at $\text{pass@}32$ of Qwen2.5-7B).